CONTACT ME

 - The role of the neuropeptide substance P in microbe-induced inflammation

 The tachykinin, substance P, mediates a variety of biological effects via high affinity receptors for this neuropeptide (termed neurokinin-1 receptors: NK-1R).
 As such, NK-1R antagonists have been subjected to extensive research for use in the treatment of a variety of disease conditions.
 Our laboratory has assembled a compelling body of evidence that substance P/NK-1R interactions exacerbate classical inflammation at mucosal sites and within the CNS.
-We have demonstrated that macrophages and dendritic cells express NK-1R and showed that ligation of this receptor initiates the activation of the key inflammatory regulator NF-kB while inhibiting the production of the immunosuppressive cytokine TGF-b1.
-Consistent with these effects on leukocytes, we demonstrated that substance P exacerbates the inflammatory responses of isolated brain glial cells, such as microglia and astrocytes, to clinically relevant bacterial pathogens including B. burgdorferi, N. meningitidis, and S. pneumoniae via NK-1R.
+We have demonstrated that macrophages and dendritic cells express NK-1R and showed that ligation of this receptor initiates the activation of the key inflammatory regulator NF-kB while inhibiting the production of the immunosuppressive cytokine TGF-beta1.
+Consistent with these effects on leukocytes, we demonstrated that substance P exacerbates the inflammatory responses of isolated brain cells, such as microglia and astrocytes, to clinically relevant bacterial pathogens including B. burgdorferi, N. meningitidis, and S. pneumoniae via NK-1R.
 Furthermore, we have also shown that endogenous substance P/NK-1R interactions are required for maximal inflammation and CNS damage in murine models of meningitis.
-The translational potential of these studies is underscored by our demonstration that prophylactic or therapeutic treatment of mice with a systemically delivered NK-1R antagonist attenuates the development of bacterially induced inflammatory CNS damage, and by our work showing that such antagonists can attenuate inflammatory responses in a non-human primate model of Lyme neuroborreliosis.
-Recently, we have found that substance P can similarly exacerbate the inflammatory responses to resident bone cells to S. aureus, the principal causative agent of osteomyelitis.
-As such, these data suggest that the NK-1R may represent an important new target in the treatment of microbe-induced inflammatory damage at sites as disparate as brain and bone tissue.
+The translational potential of these studies is underscored by our demonstration that prophylactic or therapeutic treatment of mice with a systemically delivered NK-1R antagonist attenuates the development of bacterially induced inflammatory CNS damage, and by our collaborative work showing that such antagonists can attenuate inflammatory responses in a non-human primate model of Lyme neuroborreliosis.
+Recently, we have found that substance P can similarly exacerbate the inflammatory responses of resident bone cells to S. aureus, the principal causative agent of osteomyelitis.
+Together, these studies suggest that NK-1R represents an important new target in the treatment of microbe-induced inflammatory damage at sites as disparate as brain and bone tissue.

 Current Project Support: